scottslowe/weblog/content/post/2016-03-22-using-docker-machine-with-aws.md

 url: /2016/03/22/using-docker-machine-with-aws/
 ---

 As part of a broader effort (see the post on [my 2016 projects][xref-1]) to leverage public cloud resources more than I have in the past, some [Docker Engine][link-2]-related testing I've been conducting recently has been done using AWS EC2 instances instead of VMs in my home lab.
-Along the way, I've found [Docker Machine][link-3] to be quite a handy tool, and in this post I'll share how to use Docker Machine with AWS.
+Along the way, I've found [Docker Machine][link-3] to be quite a handy tool, and in this post I'll share how to use Docker Machine with [AWS][link-4].

 By and large, using Docker Machine with AWS is pretty straightforward.
 You can get an idea of what information Docker Machine needs by running `docker-machine create -d amazonec2 --help`.
 (You can also view [the documentation for the AWS driver][link-7] specifically.)
 The key pieces of information you need are: